Musicboard-Berlin > Funding > Scholarships > Hinterhalt Commission

 Eligible to apply are:

-• solo artists and duos living and working in Berlin
+• solo artists, duos and bands living and working in Berlin

-• pop musicians that work professionally and rely on their own musical material
+• pop musicians that work professionally and stand out through their creative achievements.
+Formal musical training is not a prerequisite.

 3 The Hinterhalt series

 The late-night performance series ›Aus dem Hinterhalt‹ has been taking place in the Tischlerei of the Deutsche Oper Berlin since 2016.
-The idea behind the series is to showcase commentaries on one of the opera works that is premiering on the main stage of the Deutsche Oper Berlin in the same season.
+The idea behind the series is to showcase commentaries on opera works that are premiering on the main stage of the Deutsche Oper Berlin in the same season.
 In a collaboration between popcultural guest artists from various disciplines and members of the ensemble and orchestra of the Deutsche Oper Berlin, ›Aus dem Hinterhalt‹ produces evenings blurring the boundaries between concert and music theatre, performance and installation.
 Each evening of the series reflects the opera canon subversively and anarchically, subtly and critically.
-The series ›Aus dem Hinterhalt‹ is developed further in the 2023/24 season as a multi-day festival format.
-The premiere of the productions created within the framework of the Hinterhalt Commissions will be part of the festival.

 4 The Commissioned Work